MykolaVaskevych/cs4116-project/backend/RAILWAY_DEPLOYMENT.md

   3. Frontend - will be deployed later

 ## Deployment Notes
 The Dockerfile is optimized for Railway deployment and handles all necessary dependencies.
-Cache mounts have been removed to simplify deployment and avoid potential build issues.
+Health checks have been disabled to improve deployment reliability.

+### Important Configuration
+- The service runs on port 8000
+- Health checks are disabled to avoid intermittent failures
+- DATABASE_URL must be set to connect to the MySQL database
+- Django environment variables (DJANGO_ENV, DJANGO_SECRET_KEY, ALLOWED_HOSTS) are set in railway.toml

 ## Files Created/Modified for Railway Deployment